railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Margins by product
 ------------------

-To follow the margins by product, you should install the module ``product_margin``.
+To follow the margins by product, you should install the module :mod:`product_margin`.
 Once the module is installed you can look at the margins by product using the menu :menuselection:`Products --> Reporting --> Margins by Product`.